Alexander’s Steakhouse: A Culinary Journey Like No Other

 Classic steak like you’ve never experienced before

+[UPDATE: This restaurant was closed on Jan.31, 2018].
 The award-winning Japanese take on the classic American steakhouse has a sky-high branch in Tokyo that exudes excellence at every seat, drink and bite.

 Famous for its seamless amalgamation of fine dining and the classic American steakhouse — but with a substantial Japanese influence — it seemed only natural that Alexander’s Steakhouse establish itself here in Tokyo.